theaniketraj/project-karl/README.md

 Please refer to the [Getting Started Guide](https://github.com/theaniketraj/project-karl/blob/main/GETTING_STARTED.md).

-For more details, see the [Full Documentation](https://karldocs.netlify.app/).
+For more details, see the [Full Documentation](https://karldocs.netlify.app/docs).

+For details on the System Architecture, see the [Architecture Overview](https://github.com/theaniketraj/project-karl/blob/main/SYSTEM_ARCHITECTURE_DIAGRAM.md).

 ## Example Application 🖥️